sajjadGG/book-python/appendix/workshop/scientific.rst

 ===========
 .. include:: src/scientific-description.rst

-.. tip:: If you're interested in this training course, please email me at matt@astrotech.io
+.. tip:: If you're interested in this training course, please email me at book-python@astronaut.center

 Agenda